lennartwallentin/churn-hotel-xgboost-alibi/README.md

 # churn-hotel-xgboost-alibi
-This project is broadly structured as follows:
+This project is mainly structured as follows:

 (1) Data preparation